 First Impression of the Park

-As soon as we spied the white turrets of the castle entrance, my then four-year-old started vibrating with excitement.
+As soon as we spied the white turrets of the castle entrance, my four-year-old started vibrating with excitement.

 A miniature train, which does a loop through the park, is a good way to orient yourself; you can board at the station almost directly across from the entrance.

 Attractions at Delgrosso’s

 The Lagoon, presided over by a friendly-looking dragon called Duke, has the usual water play features: buckets that dump water, slides, spray fountains.
-Bathrooms have kid-size toilets.
+Even the bathrooms have kid-size toilets.

 My four-year-old daughter and I happened to be on the Sky Ride, an aerial gondola that traverses the park, as it passed the stadium during the finale of a performance.

 The Waterplay Platform

 My girl also particularly liked a water ride called the Dragon’s Lair, which had her “driving” a boat around a pond, into a tunnel, and past a waterfall.